MakerDen/Maker-Den-Mono-on-Raspberry-Pi/README.md

 # Parts List
+All parts are generally available worldwide.
 This is a peliminary parts list with links to sites where I purchased the parts for the Maker Den on Mono (.NET) on Raspberry Pi 2 (also supports Raspberry Pi B+).
 The links are for your reference only and in no way are these sites affiliated with Microsoft.

 1. [Raspberry Pi 2](http://www.raspberrypi.org/)